LIIK: The last of the offended – Russia’s first post-Putin diplomats

 These shifts mean the West should not hold out hope for the optimism of the 1990s to return once Putin departs.

 On that cold and snowless February evening, Unter den Linden was deserted.
 A pale moon hung low over the Brandenburg Gate.
 Opposite, behind the brightly lit windows of the Koerber Foundation, a group of young Russian foreign policy professionals had come to meet their German counterparts.
 The atmosphere was polite and both sides were curious.
-But a meeting of minds it was not: the young Germans found it hard to understand, accept, or agree with many of the things that the Russians said.
+But a meeting of minds it was not: the young Germans found it hard to understand, accept or agree with many of the things that the Russians said.
 And vice versa.

 One remark sparked keen interest on all sides, however.
 “I think that we are the last offended generation,” said a 35-year-old Russian guest.
 “We remember the 1990s, the expectations we had, and how these turned sour,” he continued.
 “Those who come after us will not be affected by that disappointment, and they can build up a new relationship with the West already without that legacy.”